masinde70/TheJourneyToDataScience/README.md

   - The context manager protocol involves two methods, __enter__() and __exit__() – __enter__() is called before the with-block
-  – The return value of __enter__() is bound to name in the optional as-clause of a with-statement
+  – The return value of __enter__() is bound to name in the optional as-clause of a with-statement – contextlib provides some utilities for working with with-statements – contextlib.contextmanager is a decorator used for creating context-manager factories out of generator functions – A contextmanager generator yields a value which will be bound to name in the optional as-clause

 ## Strings and representations
   - Python supports two strings representation